FHFA Proposes to Repeal Fair Lending Rule

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the French Fire on July 4, 2024.
+FEMA has issued a Major Disaster Declaration for the state of Indiana to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, tornadoes, and flooding from March 30 – April 9, 2025.
 The following counties have been approved for assistance:

 Public Assistance: